Milbro Model Railways, site logo.

 Many of the photos shown on this site are of Milbro rolling stock, locomotives, accessories and associated published material or art work, but (in line with the intentions outlined above) models or components from other manufacturers and retailers will be included too.
 This may be to fill gaps in what is available elsewhere, to help provide context, to illustrate or explain, to show specific features, or to make comparisons.
 Feedback from some of the enthusiasts I know has indicated that the coverage given to items from other firms has been of interest, so the website sections on these have continued to grow in parallel with the Mills material.
 As far as locos in particular are concerned, I have been trying to identify and highlight some of the specific characteristics of models made by several makers.

 At the moment there are a few illustrations of wagons from LMC and two other producers within the section on Milbro Wooden Wagons, and something more extensive on several wagon-making firms in the page on wagons by other makers.
 There is also some general illustrative material on locomotives and motors from various UK firms in the section on Vintage Locos and Motors, together with separate coverage of two small-scale post-war firms, Douglass Models and Vulcan of Kendal.
 An additional section illustrates locos from Windsor Models and Exley, and we have also developed separate coverage of Bond's engines too.
 The 3-rail (coarse-scale/standard scale) 0 gauge engines made by Beeson (including those sold through Milbro, Bassett-Lowke, Exley, Gresham Models and R.M.Evans) are discussed and illustrated in another section of the site.
 There is also a page about Bernard Miller/Miller Swan.
-These sections on Beeson and Miller are meant to help fill gaps in what is currently on the internet, where Miller in particular is under-represented, and where commentary on Beeson is scattered and brief.
+These sections on Beeson and Miller are meant to help fill gaps in what is currently on the internet, where Miller in particular is under-represented, and where commentary on Beeson is scattered, brief or journalistic.
 The section on Milbro coaches is complemented by outline coverage of some other coach makers in another part of the site, and that material has been expanding as things have come to hand.
 In some parts of the site focussed on other locomotive makers in 0 gauge, I refer to features that might help with identification.
 Often the analysis is tentative rather than conclusive !

 ClaudFeb172ndattemptREV1 001